PLAN YOUR WORK, WORK YOUR PLAN

 Buckminster Green is a full-service remodeling company with a focus on environmentally sustainable building and design.
 We can handle all aspects of your remodeling project from idea to completion.

 Unlike a specialized contractor (a plumber or painter for instance), a general contractor (GC) oversees all onsite aspects of a construction project.
 Whether the general contractor's employees or subcontractors do the work, this is the person you call about everything.
 A good GC needs to know enough about everyone's job on a construction site to estimate and supervise the work going on.
 He will also handle the organizational aspects of the project that keep things running smoothly.
 Because we have an AKBD (Associate Kitchen and Bath Designer) with a love for interiors on staff, we are not only equipped to get the work done smoothly and properly, but also attractively.
+We partner with talented architects and engineers when the project demands and can bring in the right professional for your project.
 We are thinking about the finished product before we load in a single tool.

 If you are interested in working with Buckminster Green the first step is to reach out and tell us about your project.
-An email to firstname.lastname@example.org with details about your project is the best way to introduce yourself.
+Emailing us with details about your project is the best way to introduce yourself.
 From there we can see if we could be a good fit for your project and set up a visit by Kenny, our president, or Bronwyn, our designer, or both, depending on the services you require.

 The next step is for us to come out to the place you want to remodel.
 We like to meet you in person and see the space.
 Though you may only have a bathroom remodel in mind, we'll look at the house as a whole and talk to you about your plans for the house.
 If we think an energy audit is recommended we'll let you know.
 If you have already had an audit done that information will be helpful.